MohammadAmini1998/B.S.C-Thesis/README.md

 ## Usage

-To replicate or extend this project, follow these steps:
+To replicate or extend this project, follow these steps simply clone the project and run main.py.

-1. **Environment Setup**: Set up a Python environment with necessary dependencies, including OpenAI Gym and TensorFlow or PyTorch.

-2. **Data Preprocessing**: Implement CNN-based preprocessing to extract features from Atari game frames.

-3. **Algorithm Implementation**: Implement SARSA and/or Q-Learning algorithms with deep neural networks using your preferred deep learning framework.

-4. **Training**: Train the agents on Atari games by interacting with the environment and updating Q-values based on observed rewards.

-5. **Evaluation**: Evaluate the trained agents' performance on various Atari games, analyzing their gameplay and score achievements.

 ## Contributions and Feedback